Mischa Barton Obtains ‘Sex Tape Restraining Order’ Against Two Ex-Boyfriends

 In the legal documents that TMZ obtained, Barton acknowledged that she started dating Jon in October 2016 and that he took videos of “us having intimate relations, photos of me naked in the shower and other videos and photos of me unclothed.”

-But she insisted that all the images were taken without her consent.
+However, she insisted that all the images were taken without her consent.

 She said she later broke up with Adam when she realized he was interested in her only because of her celebrity status.
 And soon after, she started dating Adam, who happened to be a friend of Jon’s.